A unique yearly student CSR article writing competition for students in all programmes across the Council's member schools

 How can organizations leverage their innovative capabilities to reduce their environmental impact?

-The dream and reality of normalization bias: difference and similarity across region, industry, and individual value recognition.
+The dream and reality of normalcy bias: difference and similarity across region, industry, and individual value recognition.

-Visit the Students page on this website to see more information on the 2021 competition and register.
+Visit the Students page on this website to see the the 2021 competition results.